 What the SQE assessment will cover

-The multiple-choice assessments will cover:
+The two multiple-choice assessments will cover:

 - legal research

-- writing skills
+- legal writing

 - legal drafting